TFHRC-ABML/AutoFTIR/README.md

 As an example, a database containing 329 FTIR test results for 54 different asphalt binders under various aging conditions is provided at `./example/PTF5_DB.db`.
 In this database:

-* Each asphalt binder is identified by a B-number (a four-digit identification number).
+* Each asphalt binder is identified by a ID number (a four-digit identification number).
-* The database includes details of the laboratory aging process and repetition numbers.
+* The database includes details of the laboratory aging state and number of repetitions.
-* A column labeled "IsOutlier" tracks data points that are considered outliers, such as noisy measurements or those that deviate from the trends of other replicates.
+* A column labeled "IsOutlier" tracks data points that are considered outliers, such as noisy spectra or those that deviate from the trends of other replicates.

-The dataset contains both **Original** asphalt binders sourced from asphalt plants and **Extracted** asphalt binders obtained from various asphalt mixtures with different percentages of RAP content (0%, 20%, and 40%).
+The dataset contains both **Original** and **Extracted** asphalt binders.
+Original asphalt binders were sourced from asphalt plants and producers, while extracted asphalt binders were obtained from various asphalt mixtures, which included varying percentages of RAP content (0%, 20%, and 40% by weight of total mixture).
 Additionally, the dataset includes SBS-modified and rejuvenated asphalt binders.
 Users can either create their own database or load the provided example database to start working with the software.

 When creating or loading a database, users can add FTIR test results to perform the required analysis.
 To do so, the FTIR spectrum must be provided as a `*.dpt` file.
-This file should be a text-based, two-column, comma-delimited format containing:
+This file must be a text-based, two-column, comma-delimited format containing:
 1. Wavenumbers (in cm⁻¹)
 2. Absorbance values of the asphalt binder samples